 Email Magic Tricks (That Actually Work)

-Because here’s the truth: your emails don’t have to be fancy to be effective.
+Because here’s the truth: your emails don’t have to be fancy to be super effective.
 They just need to feel like a real human wrote them.
-(Bonus points if that human had a warm cup of tea in one hand and two sleepy dogs at her feet.)
+(Bonus points if that human has a warm cup of tea in one hand and two sleepy dogs at her feet.)

 Ready for some email magic?
 Here are a few of my favorite tricks: